xpepper/poker-hands-kata/README.md

 ### TODO

 * From simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)
-    * explore how to tell which hand wins in a game
-        * First Hand wins. - DONE
-        * Second Hand wins. - DONE
-        * Tie.
     * explore how to tell which player name wins in a game
         * Black wins.
         * White wins.